-The monorail stop for Disney’s Grand Floridian Resort (review) located on the hotel’s second floor.
+The monorail stop for Disney’s Grand Floridian Resort is located on the hotel’s second floor.
 There are loading and unloading areas.
-If you are entering the monorail service area, you will have to go through security first.
+If you enter the monorail service area, you will have to go through security first.

-Once on the monorail, you are defined by Disney as being in a secured area.
-You will not have to go through additional security if you stop at Magic Kingdom.
+Once on the monorail, Disney defines you as being in a secured area.
+Therefore, you will not have to go through additional security if you exit the monorail at Magic Kingdom.

-This is something newer to Disney in more recent years.
-While it does make it a bit of a hassle for resort hopping, the overall process to get to the Magic Kingdom is much improved.
+This security process has been something new to Disney in recent years.
+While it does make it a bit of a hassle for resort hopping, the overall approach for getting to the Magic Kingdom is much improved.

-You will also have to go through security here as well.
-Regardless of whether you were heading to another resort or the theme park, all guests go through security.
-Thankfully, with the new system, the process is simple and not time-consuming.
+You will have to go through security here as well.
+When boarding the monorail from any hotel, all guests go through security.

 Disney’s Polynesian Resort is usually a great place to take a tropical break from the parks.
-Often we enjoy visiting the resort as a day guest to enjoy a meal or to take a walk through the resort.
-There are several ways to get to and from the resort available in our Polynesian Transportation Guide.
+In addition, we often enjoy visiting the resort as day guests for a meal or walking through the grounds.

-For reference, the resort monorail circles the area in a clockwise direction when facing the Magic Kingdom.
+For reference, the resort monorail circles the area clockwise when facing the Magic Kingdom.